-- Release tension on tension arm and remove breaker bar. - 3.
+- Release tension on belt using a long-handled 1/2-in. drive tool in square hole in end of tensioner arm.
+Remove belt from pulleys. - 2.
+Release tension on tensioner arm and remove drive - 3.
 Put a mark (A) on swing arm of tensioner as shown. - 4.
-Measure 21 mm (0.83 in.) from (A) and put a mark (B) on tensioner mounting base. - Install torque wrench (C) so that it is aligned with centers of pulley and tensioner.
-Rotate the swing arm using a torque wrench until marks (A and B) are aligned. - Record torque wrench measurement and compare with specification below.
+Measure 21 mm (0.83 in.) from first mark (A) and put a second mark (B) on tensioner mounting base. - 5.
+Rotate the swing arm using a torque wrench until marks (A and B) are aligned. - 6.
+Record torque wrench measurement and compare with specification below.
 Replace tensioner assembly as required.